 Pumpkin seeds are rich in magnesium, an essential nutrient without which we feel tired and need more oxygen than normal, during any physical activity.
 Snack on ¼ cup of these daily and see your energy levels soaring.

 Whole grains are highly energizing foods and are great as a breakfast option.
-Numerous studies have revealed that people who eat complex carbs for
+Numerous studies have revealed that people who eat complex carbs for breakfast are more alert and active than others who have a breakfast high in fat.

 Bananas are another great breakfast option, as they are high in complex carbs.
 They take care of the body’s natural sugar and amino acid requirements and are great mood and energy boosters.
 Bananas also happen to contain an amino acid called tyrosine, that helps produce norepinephrine in the brain which is a mood booster.